Rekha-B/backend/README.md

 - **cURL** - Use command-line requests
 - **Browser** - For GET requests
 - **Thunder Client** (VS Code extension)

+## Troubleshooting

+If you encounter issues, see [TROUBLESHOOTING.md](./TROUBLESHOOTING.md) for common problems and solutions.

+**Common issues:**
+- `MONGODB_URI is undefined` - Check `.env` file exists and is configured correctly
+- Connection timeout - Verify MongoDB is running or Atlas connection string is correct
+- Port already in use - Change PORT in `.env` file

 ## Deployment